-EAStalk webinars Nikos PapandroulakisOn November 3, at 14h (CET/Brussels time), Dr. Nikos Papandroulakis will present an EAStalk webinar on "Climate change impacts on Mediterranean finfish production: A case study in Greece".
+EAStalk webinars Nikos PapandroulakisOn November 3, 2020 at 14:00h, Dr. Nikos Papandroulakis presented an EAStalk webinar on "Climate Change Impacts on Mediterranean Finfish Production: A Case Study in Greece."

 Since 2012.
 Dr. Papandroulakis is Research Director at the Institute of Marine Biology Biotechnology and Aquaculture, of HCMR.
 He is Member of the Sectorial Scientific Council of the General Secretariat for Research and Technology for Agricultural Production, Food, Food, Agro-biotechnology and Aquaculture (since 2014).
 He is deputy Member of the National Aquaculture Council of the Ministry of Rural Development and Food (since 2015).